gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 ### Exposed `/var/run/docker.sock`

-There are certain risks if you use the `runners.kubernetes.volumes.host_path` option to expose the `/var/run/docker.sock` of your host into your build container.
+There is risk involved if you use the `runners.kubernetes.volumes.host_path` option to expose `/var/run/docker.sock` of your host into your build container.
-The node's containers are accessible from the build container, and depending on if you are running builds in the same cluster as your production containers, it might not be wise to do that.
+Be careful when you run builds in the same cluster as your production containers.
+The node's containers are accessible from the build container.

 ### Using `docker:dind`